bbc/bigscreen-player/docs/tutorials/Subtitles.md

 ];
 ```

 The segment number is calculated from the presentation timeline.
-You __must__ ensure your subtitle segments are enumerated to match your media segments and you account for offsets such as:
+You MUST ensure your subtitle segments are enumerated to match your media segments and you account for offsets such as:

 1. The availability window (sliding, growing window)
 2. The presentation time offset (static window)

-The subtitles segment length __must__ match the media's segment length.
+The subtitles segment length MUST match the media's segment length.

 ##  Design